The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Results

-We can correct the mean mass elevation for this issue by extrapolating the mean relation between total mass and black hole mass to lower masses as follows. \begin{itemize} \item We first plot total mass as a function of black hole mass for our sample of simulated stripped nuclei in Figure~\ref{fig:bhmtotmasslobf}, and apply a line of best fit to the plot.
-This plot allows us to extrapolate the total mass-black hole mass relationship down to the lower range of black hole masses. \item From this plot, we can determine the mean total mass of the stripped nuclei population for a given black hole mass.
-In turn, we can extrapolate the black hole mass fraction down to lower black hole masses than what can be accurately calculated from the simulation. \item We find the data has the relation $\log \textsubscript{10}~M_{tot}~=~(0.92 \pm 0.09)~\log\textsubscript{10}~M\textsubscript{BH}~+(1.58 \pm 0.61)$ from Figure~\ref{fig:bhmtotmasslobf}. \item We next use this equation to calculate the mean expected black hole mass for each stripped nucleus with $M_{tot}$ $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\).
-We find this sample has mean $M_{BH} =$ 5.46~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\) and $M_{tot}$ $=$ 6.00~$\times$~10\textsuperscript{7}~\(\textup{M}_\odot\).
-Therefore, the mean black hole mass fraction for stripped nuclei with $M_{tot}$ $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) is $0.09 \pm 0.01$ per cent.
-Calculating mass elevation ratio using S\'ersic index $n = 3.23 \pm 0.46$, from \citet{Evstig2008A} we find $\Psi_{sim} = 1.51^{+0.06}_{-0.04}$ for the population of stripped nuclei with $M_{tot}$ $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\). \item We find $\Psi_{sim}$ increases for higher mass objects.
-Table~\ref{tab:masselev} shows the mass elevation ratio at different total masses and the mean mass elevation ratio for high mass stripped nuclei. \end{itemize}
+We can correct the mean mass elevation for this issue by extrapolating the mean relation between total mass and black hole mass to lower masses as follows. \begin{itemize} \item We first plot total mass as a function of black hole mass for our sample of simulated stripped nuclei in Figure~\ref{fig:bhmtotmasslobf} and apply a line of best fit to the plot.
+This plot allows us to extrapolate the total mass-black hole mass relationship to the lower range of black hole masses. \item From this plot, we can determine the mean total mass of the stripped nuclei population for a given black hole mass.
+In turn, we can extrapolate the black hole mass fraction down to lower black hole masses than what can be accurately calculated from the simulation. \item We find the data has the relation $\log \textsubscript{10}~M\textsubscript{tot}~=~(0.92 \pm 0.09)~\log\textsubscript{10}~M\textsubscript{BH}~+(1.58 \pm 0.61)$ from Figure~\ref{fig:bhmtotmasslobf}. \item We next use this equation to calculate the mean expected black hole mass for each stripped nucleus with M\textsubscript{tot} $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\).
+We find this sample has mean M\textsubscript{BH} = 5.46~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\) and M\textsubscript{tot} $=$ 6.00~$\times$~10\textsuperscript{7}~\(\textup{M}_\odot\).
+Therefore, the mean black hole mass fraction for stripped nuclei with M\textsubscript{tot} $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) is $0.09 \pm 0.01$ per cent.
+Calculating mass elevation ratio using S\'ersic index $n = 3.23 \pm 0.46$, from \citet{Evstig2008A} we find $\Psi$\textsubscript{sim} $= 1.51^{+0.06}_{-0.04}$ for the population of stripped nuclei with M\textsubscript{tot} $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\). \item We find $\Psi$\textsubscript{sim} increases for higher mass objects.
+Table~\ref{tab:masselev} shows the mass elevation ratio at different total masses and the mean mass elevation ratio for high-mass stripped nuclei. \item This calculation assumes that most, or all stripped nuclei with \mbox{M $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\)} contain massive black holes. \end{itemize}